Help & Tutorial

 Passage Notebook

-A rich-text editor with AI assistant for documenting your passage plan, observations, and notes.
+A rich-text editor with AI chat assistant for documenting your passage plan, observations, and notes.

 Editor Features: